SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

-Section 1 will focus on security in the design and configuration of various enterprise infrastructures.
-From a security perspective, proper design and configuration protects both the components being configured and the rest of the enterprise that depends on that gear to defend other components from attacks.
+Proper design and configuration of network devices protects both the components being configured and the rest of the enterprise that depends on those devices to defend other components from attacks.
 In other words, a good house needs a good foundation!

 Exercises